Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 Now, let's return to the `swap` function and finish it.

-By this moment, we have looped over next initialized ticks, filled `amountSpecified` specified by user, calculated input and amount amounts, and found new price and tick.
+By this moment, we have looped over the next initialized ticks, filled `amountSpecified` specified by the user, calculated input and amount amounts, and found a new price and tick.
 Since, in this milestone, we're implementing only swaps within one price range, this is enough.
-We now need to update contract's state, send tokens to user, and get tokens in exchange.
+We now need to update the contract's state, send tokens to the user, and get tokens in exchange.

 ```solidity